pbinkley/microcopying_1940/index.markdown

 realized the importance of ordering microfilm, and on the other hand, a great many who have realized it have done it independently, as I have done in my own work; in fact, I have taken a vast amount of it myself.
-But our problem is to interest scholars in ordering not for their own needs but in choosing <span style="page" id="page210">[p.210]</span> from their own fields materials that will represent most adequately those in European libraries and archives and which will be of future benefit in this country, not just for immediate needs.</p>
+But our problem is to interest scholars in ordering not for their own needs but in choosing <span class="page" id="page210">[p.210]</span> from their own fields materials that will represent most adequately those in European libraries and archives and which will be of future benefit in this country, not just for immediate needs.</p>